jbrd/prefabricated-cmake/README.md

   * Automatic source groups to ensure that IDEs like Visual Studio have a project / filter structure that matches the file system
 * Entire cross-platform toolchain (Windows and Linux currently)
 * Prefabricated [Clang-Format](https://webkit.org/code-style-guidelines/) Support
-  * A build target for automatically formatting source code with Clang-Format
+  * A `format` target for automatically formatting source code with Clang-Format
+  * A `format-check` target for validating that source code is correctly Clang-Formatted
   * Optionally place a `.clang-format` file in the root of your project to override the defaults
 * Prefabricated support for unit test executables
   * All tests are run standalone and then through Valgrind on Linux for additional memory validation